Bradley Wiggins: Other

-Wiggins speaks fluent French through his participation with French cycling teams and after living in France for a number of years.

-In a period after the 2004 Olympics, Wiggins started to drink heavily as he struggled to cope with his newfound fame.
-He stopped when his son Ben was born.
-"We had a baby.
-So then it was a case of, 'well, I've got to earn some fucking money' and the responsibility takes over", he explained.

 At the 2012 Olympics, Wiggins rang the Olympic Bell to mark the start of the opening ceremony inside the Olympic Stadium.

 Wiggins has written a number of books about his career.
 The first, entitled In Pursuit of Glory, was published in 2008 and covers his success as a track cyclist up to the Beijing Olympics.
 It was updated in 2009 to include his 2009 Tour de France fourth place (later updated to third).
 On Tour was published in 2010 and covers that year's Tour de France.
 Following his success at the 2012 Tour de France he published The Bradley Wiggins Opus.
 That same year he also published My Time which largely deals with the 2012 Tour de France and Olympics.
 My Story was published in 2013 and is an edited version of My Time for younger readers.
-In 2015 he added My Hour which tells of his successful attempt at the Hour record.
-In 2018 he added a seventh book, Icons, which details some of the riders who inspired him.
+In 2015, he added My Hour which tells of his successful attempt at the Hour record.
+In 2018, he added a seventh book, Icons, which details some of the riders who inspired him.

 Wiggins's power output has been measured to be over 450 watts at anaerobic threshold.

-In March 2014 Wiggins made an appearance as himself in an episode of BBC Radio 4's soap opera The Archers as part of the Sport Relief charitable appeal.
+In March 2014, Wiggins made an appearance as himself in an episode of BBC Radio 4's soap opera The Archers as part of the Sport Relief charitable appeal.
 Two years later he appeared in a comedy sketch filmed at the London Olympic Velodrome with Michael Crawford on Sport Relief 2016 where Crawford reprised his Some Mothers Do 'Ave 'Em character Frank Spencer.

 A sculpture dedicated to and inspired by Wiggins was unveiled in 2014 at St Augustine's CE High School, his former school.